This is a commission for QueenCobraWing. Thanks for being such a loyal reviewer of WLBAG!

 I turn toward her so fast that I probably pull a muscle in my neck, but I'm not really worried about that right now.

 She shakes her head.
 "Not here."
-She finishes her coffee, tosses the cup in the trash, closes the Smart Cover on her iPad and stands up, heading for the exit.
+She finishes her coffee, tosses the cup in the trash, closes the case on her iPad and stands up, heading for the exit.